 First Citizens Fund Student Bursary Program

-For students of aboriginal ancestry who have resided in BC for six months or more and who are registered full time in a minimum two-year program: See gov.bc.ca/arr/prgs/fcfund/fcfund. htm.
+For students of aboriginal ancestry who have resided in BC for six months or more and who are registered full time in a minimum two-year program: See gov.bc.ca/arr/social/fcf/fcf/default. html.